bcgov/cas-registration/docs/backend/data-models.md

 The reporting models follow a hierarchical structure:

 - **Report**: Represents a single report instance for an operation and reporting year.
 Each operation can have at most one report per year.
 - **ReportVersion**: Represents a version of a report.
-A report can have multiple versions such as draft versions and multiple submitted versions for supplementary reports.
+A report can have multiple versions such as multiple submitted versions for supplementary reports and up to one version in draft.
 - **Report Data Models**: Data records belonging to a report version (e.g. `ReportActivity`, `ReportMethodology`, `ReportOperation`).

 ### Convention: Foreign Key to ReportVersion